Exploring 6D Object Pose Estimation with Deformation: Experiments

 \subsection{Results of 3D Model Alignment}

-As described in Section \ref{3D_col_align}, we employ a multi-view point cloud registration method to align the deformed and undeformed 3D models.
-The core component involves computing the 2D-2D pixel correspondences between the deformed and undeformed 3D models from six different viewpoints.
+We employ a multi-view matching strategy to refine the alignment between the deformed and undeformed 3D models following manual alignment.
+This process involves computing dense 2D–2D pixel correspondences between the two models from six orthogonal viewpoints, as described in Section~\ref{3D_col_align}.

-Since the 3D models are real-world scanned objects without ground-truth 2D-2D correspondences for training, we adopt the large-scale pre-trained method SCFlow2~\cite{wang2025scflow2}, which jointly estimates optical flow and object pose.
-Specifically, we utilize approximately 90K publicly available 3D models from datasets including ShapeNet-Objects~\cite{shapenet2015}, Google-Scanned-Objects~\cite{googleObjects2022}, and Objaverse~\cite{objaverse2023} to render around 9 million 2D image pairs.
-These image pairs are used to train the optical flow network, enabling optical flow estimation for real-world deformed and undeformed 3D model pairs.
+Figure~\ref{fig_align_results} presents qualitative results of the alignment.
+It demonstrates that the multi-view matching strategy effectively captures the deformation state of vertices.

-The results in Fig.\ref{fig_align_results} demonstrate that the optical flow predictions obtained through our large-scale pre-trained method can effectively match the 2D image pairs of deformed and undeformed 3D models, thereby achieving successful 3D model alignment.
-Based on the alignment results from each view, we compute quantitative metrics for 3D model alignment, as shown in Table \ref{tab_average_align_results}.
-The results indicate that our method can effectively handle 3D model alignment tasks with varying degrees of deformation.
+Table~\ref{tab_average_align_results} reports quantitative results of the 3D model alignment.
+“Init.” denotes the matching error obtained from manual alignment, while “+Refine” indicates the error after refinement.
+The six intermediate rows correspond to the alignment errors from each of the six projected views, and the final row summarizes the overall alignment performance.
+The proposed automatic refinement significantly reduces the alignment error.